Socialist realism: Important groups

 The Merriam-Webster Dictionary defines socialist realism as "a Marxist aesthetic theory calling for the didactic use of literature, art, and music to develop social consciousness in an evolving socialist state".
 Socialist realism compelled artists of all forms to create positive or uplifting reflections of socialist utopian life by utilizing any visual media, such as posters, movies, newspapers, theater and radio, beginning during the Communist Revolution of 1917 and escalating during the reign of Stalin until the early 1980s.

 Vladimir Lenin, head of the Russian government 1917–1924, laid the foundation for this new wave of art, suggesting that art is for the people and the people should love and understand it, while uniting the masses.
 Artists Naum Gabo and Antoine Pevsner attempted to define the lines of art under Lenin by writing "The Realist Manifesto" in 1920, suggesting that artists should be given free rein to create as their muse desired.
 Lenin, however, had a different purpose for art: wanting it functional, and Stalin built on that belief that art should be agitation.

 The term Socialist Realism was proclaimed in 1934 at the Soviet Writer's congress, although it was left not precisely defined.
 This turned individual artists and their works into state-controlled propaganda.

 After the death of Stalin in 1953, he was succeeded by Nikita Khrushchev who allowed for less draconian state controls and openly condemned Stalin's artistic demands in 1956 with his "Secret Speech", and thus began a reversal in policy known as "Khrushchev's Thaw".
-He believed that artists should not be constrained and should be allowed to live by their creative talents.
 In 1964, Khrushchev was removed and replaced by Leonid Brezhnev, who reintroduced Stalin's ideas and reversed the artistic decisions made by Khrushchev.
 However, by the early 1980s, the Socialist Realist movement had begun to fade.
 Artists to date remark that the Russian Social Realist movement as the most oppressive and shunned period of Soviet Art.